The alrng

 AlphaRNG devices are viewed by Linux as ttyACM

-After the AlphaRNG device is plugged into an available USB port, to verify that the device was successfully configured for Linux or macOS, run the following from the command line:
+After the AlphaRNG device is plugged into an available USB port, to verify that the device was successfully configured, run the following from the command line:

 When the SwiftRNG device is successfully installed and ready, the output from running the above command should look similar to this: